King Lear (1987 film): Endings

 Will Junior is seen lying on the ground, as if dead.
 Shot of the empty film can which Edgar fished out of the river earlier.
 Edgar spools up some film.
 Edgar exits left, pursued by a bear Will Jr. with an elephant gun.

-By the lake (01:17:00).
+By the lake.
 All five main characters (Virginia, Edgar, Lear, Cordelia, and William Junior) together for the only time in the film.
 "The dawn of our first image" coinciding with shot of a white horse.
-The final paragraph of The Waves is heard (01:19:50).
+The final paragraph of The Waves is heard.
 The goblins, yelling and uttering wild cries, pursue Learo who now carries the elephant gun himself, pushing and shoving him as he walks towards Cordelia leading the horse.
 Cordelia is seen on the rocks, Learo with the gun, facing away from camera.
 Another shot in the back, like many of Godard's images.
 How does Cordelia die?
 No shot is heard.

 Mr. Alien's editing studio.
 Mr Alien stitches the film together with needle and thread.
-He reads Shakespeare sonnet 60 (01:24:50).
+He reads Shakespeare sonnet 60.
 Shot of the white horse again in slo-mo.
-Lear's final lines read by Ruth Maleczech and recorded by Peter Sellers (along with David Warrilow) in Philip Glass's studio in New York.
+Lear's final lines read by Ruth Maleczech and recorded by Peter Sellars (along with David Warrilow) in Philip Glass's studio in New York.
 A STUDY (inter-title).
 Seagull/crow squawk.
 End.